mi3nts/mintsSystemDesign/circServices.md

 - **Internal IP**: `10.247.245.211`

 **Questions:**
-**Are any other SharedAirDFW services running on this server?**
+**-Are any other SharedAirDFW services running on this server?**
-**How does this tie into our existing crontab for sensor data processing?**
+**-How does this tie into our existing crontab for sensor data processing?**
-**Is there any connection to the IMD server?
+**-Is there any connection to the IMD server?
 If so, how is it linked?**

 ---